 Our Guidelines of Corporate Governance provide that a substantial majority of our Board must consist of independent directors, as independence is determined under the NYSE's listing standards and applicable SEC rules.
-Our Board has determined that all of the members of the Board, except our Chief Executive Officer, Richard G. Thornberry, are

-"independent" under current NYSE listing standards and SEC rules.
-In determining that each of our non-executive directors is independent, the Board considered whether there were any facts and circumstances that might impair the independence of each director, as further discussed below.
+Our Board has determined that all of the members of the Board, except our Chief Executive Officer, Richard G. Thornberry, are "independent" under current NYSE listing standards and SEC rules.
+In determining that each of our non-executive directors is independent, the Board considered whether there were any related person transactions (within the meaning of our related person transaction policy) or other facts and circumstances that might impair the independence of each director, as further discussed below.
 The Board concluded that no material direct or indirect relationship exists between the Company and any of its non-executive directors, other than those compensatory matters that are a direct consequence of serving on our Board and which are detailed below in "Compensation of Executive Officers and Directors-Director Compensation."

 In concluding that each of our non-executive directors is independent, the Governance Committee and the Board considered that certain director nominees hold board positions with other entities that are either Radian customers, potential Radian customers or otherwise involved in mortgage-related businesses or activities.
-Specifically, the Governance Committee and Board considered the following relationships.
+Specifically, the Governance Committee and the Board considered the following relationships.

 - Mr. Conner serves as a director of USAA and chairman of the board of USAA Federal Savings Bank, a bank owned by USAA.
-USAA is a current customer of Radian's Mortgage Insurance and homegenius businesses. - Ms. Debra Hess serves as the non-executive chair of the board of directors of AG Mortgage Investment Trust, Inc., a publicly-traded mortgage real estate investment trust that owns a non-controlling interest in Arc Home LLC ("Arc").
-Arc is a mortgage enterprise that, among other things, originates loans purchased by the government-sponsored enterprises ("GSEs") and is a current customer of Radian's Mortgage Insurance business. - Ms. Lisa Hess serves as a trustee of TIAA, which previously owned TIAA Bank (formerly Everbank), and served on the Board of TIAA Bank from 2015 until its sale to private investors in 2023.
-TIAA Bank is a current customer of Radian's Mortgage Insurance business. - Ms. Mumford serves on the Board of Ellington Financial, a publicly-traded company that invests in a diverse array of financial assets, including residential and commercial mortgage-backed securities and residential and commercial mortgage loans.
-Ellington Financial has non-controlling interests in five mortgage loan originators, including American Heritage Lending LLC and Beeline Loans, Inc., that are customers of Radian's Mortgage Insurance business.
+USAA is a current customer of Radian's Mortgage Insurance and Title businesses. - Ms. Debra Hess serves as the non-executive chair of the board of directors of AG Mortgage Investment Trust, Inc., a publicly-traded mortgage real estate investment trust that owns a non-controlling interest in Arc Home LLC ("Arc").
+Arc is a mortgage enterprise that, among other things, originates loans purchased by the government-sponsored enterprises ("GSEs") and is a current customer of Radian's Mortgage Insurance business. - Ms. Mumford serves on the Board of Ellington Financial, a publicly-traded company that invests in a diverse array of financial assets, including residential and commercial mortgage-backed securities and residential and commercial mortgage loans.
+Ellington Financial has ownership interests in six mortgage loan originators, two of which, American Heritage Lending LLC and Beeline Loans, Inc., are customers of Radian's Mortgage Insurance business.